Personal Injury Law

 Example 2: California passes a law prohibiting the use of chokeholds by police officers and mandating immediate training for all officers to make this prohibition extremely clear.
 Officer Chokum questions a suspect who is seen leaving the site of a home burglary.
 The suspect admits that he was in the home but says he did not take anything.
 Officer Chokum places the suspect in a chokehold to subdue him before handcuffing him and placing him in the back of the police car.
 The officer clearly broke California law, but he can still claim qualified immunity because courts have not established the same prohibition through their precedential rulings.

 The principle of qualified immunity makes it difficult to hold abusive government officials accountable for their actions.
 It has led to some shocking results.
-The civil rights attorneys at Spencer Young Law take your rights seriously, whether they are established through legislation or by court rulings.
+The civil rights team at Spencer Young Law take your rights seriously, whether they are established through legislation or by court rulings.
 Even when an individual official can claim qualified immunity, you may be able to hold the government itself liable for their misconduct.
 At Spencer Young Law, we explore every option for recourse when your rights are violated.
 Call today for your free consultation.